Canada agrees to ratify Britain’s accession to major trans-Pacific trade pact

 Ottawa will seek to introduce legislation to its parliament this autumn to approve Britain’s entry to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).

-The UK joined the bloc in 2024, but Canada is yet to formally endorse its membership – meaning British exports to the country are not covered by the reduction in tariffs outlined in the pact.
+The UK joined the bloc in 2024, but Canada and Mexico are yet to formally rubber-stamp its membership – meaning British exports to both countries are not eligible for the tariff-free trade outlined in the pact.

+The Government estimates that members of the pact – which also includes Australia, Brunei, Chile, Japan, Malaysia, New Zealand, Peru, Singapore and Vietnam – have a combined GDP of £12 trillion.

+Under the deal, which was touted by the previous Tory government as a key Brexit dividend, businesses face lower import levies and fewer barriers including in financial services, manufacturing and food and drink sectors.

 Following a bilateral meeting between the Prime Minister and his Canadian counterpart in Ottawa’s Parliament Hill on Sunday, Downing Street said the move would bring “huge benefits” to UK businesses.